ToniWonKanobi/theoveranalyzed.net/posts/2015/10/19/star-wars-the-force-awakens-trailer.md

 Title: Star Wars: The Force Awakens Trailer
 Date: 2015-10-19 19:52
 Link: https://youtu.be/sGbxmsDFVnE
-Description: "Nothing will stand in our way.
-I will finish what you started."
+Description: Here's the official trailer for Star Wars: The Force Awakens.
 Tags: Star Wars
 Image: http://d.pr/i/17aoD+
 Video: https://youtu.be/sGbxmsDFVnE

-Here's the official trailer for Star Wars: The Force Awakens.
+> Nothing will stand in our way.
+I will finish what you started.

 <aside class="update">